-Pine Ridge (Dedham) Campus Plan
+Dedham Campus Plan

 The Animal Rescue League of Boston was founded in 1899 by a social worker and humanitarian, Anna Harris Smith.
-In 1907, Anna purchased the Chamberlain Farm on Pine St. Dedham as a country annex to care for small animals awaiting placement and to provide working horses respite.
-For the past 112 years, ARL’s Pine Ridge campus has served as a sanctuary for animals and a resource for the community.
+In 1907, Anna purchased the Chamberlain Farm on Pine St. in Dedham as a country annex to care for small animals awaiting placement and to provide working horses respite.
+For the past 112 years, ARL’s Dedham campus has served as a sanctuary for animals and a resource for the community.

 Anna Harris Smith

-About the project
+About the Project